AhmedElsayed101/CI-pipeline-for-python-scripts/README.md

 - Commit your changes and push the code to GitHub.

-# DevOps Engineers:
+# For DevOps Engineers:

 ## System requirements:
-- You should have a running Jenkins server and if you don't you can follow the instructions inside that  [READMe.md file](launch-aws-ec2-jenkins-instance/README.md) or You can follow Jenkins instructions [Jenkins Website](https://www.jenkins.io/doc/book/installing/)
+- You should have a running Jenkins server and if you don't, you can follow the instructions inside this  [READMe.md file](launch-aws-ec2-jenkins-instance/README.md) or You can follow Jenkins instructions [Jenkins Website](https://www.jenkins.io/doc/book/installing/)
 - Make sure you have a public IP address so that webhook can work.
 - Open a terminal session (ssh) with your server to execute some commands.